 Pre-Kindergarten program resources are deployed based on a combination of the existing need for services within the surrounding community and the availability of appropriate facilities to house program-related activities for children ages 3 to 5.
-The School District of Philadelphia provides Pre-K educational services to approximately 10,000 age- and income-eligible children through its own Head Start and Bright Futures programming, the latter of which is supported through the PA Pre-K Counts grant and PHLPreK funding from the City of Philadelphia, as well as through formal partnership agreements with over four dozen high-quality, community-based early learning agencies.
-In 2016-17, 59 District schools hosted Pre-K programs.
+The School District of Philadelphia provides comprehensive Pre-Kindergarten educational services to over 10,000 age- and income-eligible children using state, federal and local funds through both internallyoperated classrooms as well as through formal partnership agreements with over four dozen high-quality, community-based early learning agencies that qualified through a formal competitive process.
+In 2017-18, 65 District buildings hosted Pre-K programs.
 These programs are staffed with one certified lead teacher and one qualified teacher assistant for each Pre-K classroom and one food service worker per program site, with an additional FSW if the location has three or more classrooms.
 Sites also receive program funding for instructional materials and supplies based on need.